Friday, August 31, 2007

 Dick pulled expertly over to the side of the road and Jake got the door open and tumbled out to his hands and knees and started puking into the dust.

-Dick (who by the way was tripping his mind out) turned off the ignition and lit up a cigarette.
+Dick (pretty much peaking now on the Owsley) turned off the ignition and lit up a cigarette.
 From the way Big Jake’s massive body was bucking and buckling, like some fat buffalo in its death throes, this was going to take a while.

 Harvey felt a little nervous the way this Mrs. Smith was driving -- very steady but very fast, but what the hell, at least there wasn’t any traffic at all out here.